The Resurrection of the Christ: Part One: Development

-In June 2016, writer Randall Wallace stated that he and Mel Gibson had begun work on a sequel to The Passion of the Christ (2004) which will focus on the resurrection of Jesus and the events surrounding the resurrection.
+In 2016, writer Randall Wallace stated that he and Mel Gibson had begun work on a sequel to The Passion of the Christ (2004) which would focus on the resurrection of Jesus and the events surrounding the resurrection.
 In 2018, Jim Caviezel said that Gibson had sent him the third draft of the screenplay, announcing his intentions to reprise his role as Jesus Christ.
 In 2020, Caviezel said that it would be titled The Passion of the Christ: Resurrection and predicted "It's going to be the biggest film in world history".

-In July 2023, Gibson stated the sequel is "coming soon", and that he has two versions of the script that he is working on, saying "one of them is a very structured and very strong script and kind of more what one should expect and the other is like an acid trip".
-In September 2024, while promoting Monster Summer (2024), Gibson addressed concerns on how he would make believable that three days have passed in-universe in the film given Caviezel's aging since 2004, assuring that he has ways to deal with that peculiar set of problems, thinking he has a solution for it.
-Kofi Outlaw of ComicBook.com speculated on if Gibson will make use of de-aging technology to solve the issue and acknowledged that in addition to Caviezel, other actors and their characters like Maia Morgenstern as Mary, Monica Bellucci as Mary Magdalene and Francesco De Vito as Saint Peter would either have to be de-aged or recast, the latter seeming like a necessity for John the Apostle, as Christo Jivkov died in 2023.
+In 2023, Gibson stated the sequel was "coming soon", and that he had two versions of the script that he was working on, saying "one of them is a very structured and very strong script and kind of more what one should expect and the other is like an acid trip".
+In September 2024, while promoting Monster Summer (2024), Gibson addressed concerns on how he would make believable that only three days have passed in-universe in the film given that more than 20 years have passed since the original film was made.
+Gibson originally planned to use de-aging technology to solve the issue, as Caviezel and other actors such as Maia Morgenstern as Mary, Monica Bellucci as Mary Magdalene, and Francesco De Vito as Saint Peter would either have to be de-aged or recast, while John the Apostle would have to be recast because Christo Jivkov died in 2023.
 In January 2025, Gibson revealed that the title of the film was The Resurrection of the Christ.
-In April 2025, Caviezel confirmed he will reprise his role as Jesus in the sequel and will be de-aged with the same modern technology employed in The Irishman (2019) because he needs to look three days older to how old he was in the original film, a preparation for which Caviezel insists he is asking Jesus to work through him.
+In April 2025, Caviezel said that he would reprise his role as Jesus in the sequel and would be de-aged with the same modern technology employed in The Irishman (2019) because he needed to look three days older than how old he was in the original film, a preparation for which Caviezel said he was asking Jesus to work through him.
 Gibson has teased the film as an "acid trip", as it explores Christ's time exploring Hell, dealing with fallen angels and the Harrowing of Hell.